amrjv/amrjv.github.io/pages/semi_supervised_segmentation_with_autoML/page.md

 ### 2. The demonstration of the workflow as a web application

-The complete workflow describe here can be packaged into a web application shown in the video.
+The complete workflow described here can be packaged into a web application shown in the video below.
 In this demonstration a MoS2 crystal’s phases are identified by painting over them and then used to train a classifier model for segmentation purposes.

 <video width="500" height="246" controls>
   <source src="/pages/semi_supervised_segmentation_with_autoML/dash_ml_paint.mp4" type="video/mp4">